jlgerber/cpp_happy_fun_time/session_13/session13.md

 ## Basic Os Goodness

 Our cup runneth over.
-Turns out, there are about 220 symbols exposed in the top os namespace.
+Turns out, there are about 220 symbols exposed in the top os python module.
 I doubt that you or I have the patience to explore each one.
 Instead of taking them one by one, lets talk about general classes of functions

 ### environment variable access